hadashiA/MRubyCS/README.md

 var mrb = MRubyState.Create();
 var compiler = MRubyCompiler.Create(mrb);

+// Compile source code (returns CompilationResult) using var compilation = compiler.Compile(source);

-// Compile to irep (internal executable representation) var irep = compiler.Compile(source);
+// Convert to irep (internal executable representation) var irep = compilation.ToIrep();

 // irep can be used later..
 var result = mrb.Execute(irep); // => 100

-// Compile to bytecode (mruby calls this format "Rite") using var bin = compiler.CompileToBytecode(source);
+// Or, get bytecode (mruby calls this format "Rite")

-// bytecode can be save a file or any other storage File.WriteAllBytes("compiled.mrb", bin.AsSpan());
+// bytecode can be saved to a file or any other storage File.WriteAllBytes("compiled.mrb", compilation.AsBytecode());

 // Can be used later from file mrb.LoadBytecode(File.ReadAllBytes("compiled.mrb")); //=> 100